 - Consider and reflect on some of the key features that defined your loved one that may be integrated into the funeral service.

 We believe that a memorable funeral helps families come to terms with their loss and move on through the immediate grieving process.
-It is our aim to deliver your wishes, and this is one of the differences that we feel stands us out compared to our competitors.
+It is our aim to deliver your wishes, and this is one of the differences that we feel makes us stand out from our competitors.

 We recommend you consider gathering special photos, memorabilia, religious passages or even favourite songs or musical selections.
 All of these details are helpful in expressing the life of your loved one through personalisation.
 The funeral arranger can suggest meaningful ways to create a service which follow your express desires.